proplot-dev/proplot/docs/why.rst

-ProPlot also uses its own "tight layout" algorithm to automatically determine the `left`, `right`, `bottom`, `top`, `wspace`, and `hspace` `~matplotlib.gridspec.GridSpec` parameters.
+ProPlot also uses its own "tight layout" algorithm to automatically determine the `left`, `right`, `bottom`, `top`, `wspace`, and `hspace` spacing parameters.
 This algorithm has the following advantages:

+* By using `proplot.gridspec.GridSpec` instead of `matplotlib.gridspec.GridSpec`,
-* Spacing between rows and columns is now *variable* thanks to the `~proplot.gridspec.GridSpec` subclass.
+  spacing between rows and columns is *variable*.
 This is critical for putting :ref:`colorbars and legends <ug_cbars_legends>` or :ref:`axes panels <ug_insets_panels>` outside of subplots without "stealing space" from the parent subplot.
-* The "tight layout" algorithm is fairly simple because figures are restricted to have just *one* `~proplot.gridspec.GridSpec`.
-This is done by requiring users to draw all of their subplots at once with `~proplot.ui.subplots` (although in a :pr:`future version <50>`, there will be a ``proplot.figure`` function that allows users to add subplots one-by-one while retaining the single-gridspec restriction).
+* By permitting just *one* `proplot.gridspec.GridSpec` per figure, the "tight layout" algorithm is considerably simplified.
+This restriction is possible because ProPlot requires users to draw their subplots all at once with `~proplot.ui.subplots` (in a :pr:`future version <50>`, there will also be a `figure` function that lets users add subplots one-by-one while retaining this single-gridspec restriction).

 See the :ref:`user guide <ug_subplots>` for details.